Tamely ramified geometric Langlands correspondence in positive characteristic

 \subsection{Tamely ramified geometric Langlands correspondence}

 The main purpose of this paper is to establish the tamely ramified version of the GLC proved in \cite{BB}, i.e. we allow the flat connections to have regular singularities.
-See \cite{Frenkel} for a discussion of the tamely ramified GLC over $\mathbb{C}$.
+The term ``tamely ramified" comes from analogy with the local Langlands program.
+See \cite{Frenkel} Section 8 for a discussion of the tamely ramified GLC over $\mathbb{C}$.
 Let $k$ be an algebraically closed field of characteristic $p$, and let $X$ be a smooth projective curve over $k$.
 We will work on the case of $G=GL_n(k)$ and assume $p> n$.
 Let $D=q_1+q_2+\cdots+q_m$ be an effective reduced divisor on $X$, and let $P_D=(P_1, P_2,\dots,P_m)$ be an ordered $m$-tuple of parabolic subgroups of $GL_n(k)$.
 We assume that we are in one of the following three cases: \begin{enumerate} \item $g_X\geq 2$, \item $g_X=1$, $m\geq 2$ and at least two $P_i$ are proper parabolic subgroups; or $m=1$, $P$ is a Borel subgroup and $n\geq 3$, \item $g_X=0$, $m\geq 4$ and all $P_i$ are Borel subgroups. \end{enumerate}